zacmon/ir_transport/README.md

 # IRTransport
-This is a refactoring and updating of [transport](https://github.com/matsengrp/transport/tree/main) from the Matsen lab.

 IRTransport uses optimal transport with TCRdist as the metric to detect amino acid sequences which are enriched in one dataset compared to another nonparametrically.
 IRTransport can also use bespoke distance and neighbor-finding functions provided by the user.

+This is a refactoring and updating of [transport](https://github.com/matsengrp/transport/tree/main) from the Matsen lab.
+IRTransport also includes a SegmentedLinearModel class which closely resembles Vito Muggeo's [segmented R](https://cran.r-project.org/web/packages/segmented/index.html) package module for inferring breakpoints using a linear model.

 ## Installation
 1. Clone the repository.